annuk123/DSA-with-JavaScript/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](Licence) file for details.
 ```

 Feel free to customize the README further to suit your project!